 Curriculum-driven technology is integrated into diverse learning environments to enable learners to responsibly access, analyze, create, develop and share knowledge.
 Proactive planning ensures that instructional technology, information systems, and telecommunications are relevant and continually advance educational, operational, and stakeholder engagement excellence.

-Email and Google Apps migration for D205 Employees!
+Google Email and Google Apps for D205 Employees and Students Grades 6-12!

-This summer District 205 employee email, calendars, and contacts will be migrated to Google.
-Additionally, the multiple current D205 Google Apps domains will be consolidated down to a single domain.
+This summer District 205 employee email, calendars, and contacts were migrated to Google.
+Additionally, the multiple current D205 Google Apps domains were consolidated down to a single domain, elmhurst205.org.

 Please visit the D205 Google Getting Started page which provides information on the migration, training, tips, and FAQ, and more.
 Employees should check these links regularly for updates.